-Failure to follow the safety warning exactly could result in serious injury, death, or property damage.
+Failure to follow instructions below could cause a fire or explosion which could result in death or serious injury or property damage.

+Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections.